Longford GAA: Clubs

-12 clubs contest the Longford Senior Football Championship.
+11 clubs contest the Longford Senior Football Championship.

-Killoe Young Emmets are the current Longford Senior Football champions (as of 2023).
+Killoe Young Emmets are the current Longford Senior Football champions (as of 2025).

 Mullinalaghta St Columba's won the Leinster Senior Club Football Championship in 2018.

 County team

 Longford won the National Football League in 1966, then the 1968 Leinster Senior Football Championship.
 The county has never won the All-Ireland Senior Football Championship.

 Hurling

 Clubs

 3 clubs contest the Longford Senior Hurling Championship.

-Clonguish Gaels are the current Longford Senior Hurling champions (as of 2023).
+Longford Slashers are the current Longford Senior Hurling champions (as of 2025).

 County team

 Like most of its neighbours, Longford have struggled to compete with the bigger counties as they only have three Hurling teams in the county, Slashers, Wolfe Tones and Clonguish.
 The county team won the National League Division 3 title in 2002, In 2005 & 2006 they won the Leinster Shield.
 They won the Lory Meagher Cup, for the first time, in Croke Park on 3 July 2010 and won on a scoreline 1 – 20 to Donegal 1 – 12.

 Liam Griffin has said the GAA should be ashamed of itself over its failure in the promotion of hurling.

 Australia is 24 hours away, yet we can create a new game with the Aussie Rules lads.
 Longford and Leitrim are right here, yet we largely ignore them and many others too when it comes to promoting hurling.
 The new D. J. Carey could be living in Longford, Leitrim or Donegal, but we'll never know.
 We have failed him. [...]
 If someone can market coloured gripe water, call it Coca-Cola and clean up worldwide, we should be able to sell hurling in Longford.